akselsio/blog/_posts/2019-01-22-taka-quite-a-journey.md

 <br /><br />
 Why Google Cloud Platform ?<br />
 You have 300$ credit as a welcoming gift from Google to try it out.
-Perfect for a side project.
+Perfect for a side project, isn't it ?

 {% include image.html path="taka-quite-a-journey/google-free-tier.png" path-detail="taka-quite-a-journey/google-free-tier.png" alt="Google Free Tier" %}